RichardLitt/octobuild/index.md

 Because it is a great place to store this because it's a tool we use every day; it is easy to add to; it has a history of being used for [awesome lists](https://github.com/bayandin/awesome-awesomeness); it allows for easy hosting of this website.

 This list is on [octobuild.com](http://octobuild.com).
-If you're coming off of Github, I'll try and mirror the master and gh-pages branches; submit PRs to either, preferablly gh-pages.
+If you're coming off of GitHub, I'll try and mirror the master and gh-pages branches; submit PRs to either, preferablly gh-pages.

 ## Originally,